 The Key Actors

 The Islamic Republic of Afghanistan was formed in December 2001, after the Taliban government was overthrown.
 It has worked in tandem with the United States of America and other states against the Taliban insurgency.
+The government lost control of the state on 15th August 2021 after the then president, Ashraf Ghani fled the country when Taliban siezed Kabul.

 Timeline of the crisis